oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-setup.md

     ![drpg landing page](./images/drpg-status-phoenix-new.png)

-8. Select the **mushop-phoenix** DRPG and select **Memebers** under resources section.We have added all the required members in the **mushop-phoenix** DRPG.
+8. Select the **mushop-phoenix** DRPG and select **Members** under resources section.We have added all the required members in the **mushop-phoenix** DRPG.
 It should show ATP Standby Database.
 DRPG status will show as active.

     ![drpg members phoenix](./images/phoenix-allmembers-new.png)